PhantomDraft/phantomdraft.github.io/content/en/articles/Pandora’s Toxin.md

 The climax of Toad Road—*"Am I guilty of you disappearing?"*—should be delivered without a question mark.
 Because, in reality, Sarah didn’t disappear. **Sarah died**.
 First, she died of an overdose in the film.
 Then, she died of an overdose in real life.

-This reminds me of Vysotsky and his lyrics: *"Those who voluntarily accepted suffering—this song is written for you."* Poet, did you really accept suffering?
+This reminds me of Vysotsky and his lyrics: *"Those who voluntarily accepted suffering—this song is written for you".* Poet, did you really accept suffering?
 Are you some kind of Forged from Fallout?
 Or perhaps even Darth Sion, resurrected by pain?

 #### Somewhere in the Woods, Vysotsky Was Waiting for Them